Social Icons

 Directed by Trey Parker

-There is always that time when there is a movie that breaks the norm and does something totally out of place and makes it almost impossible not to have some controversy following it.
-South Park has always been the series that does that and making an animated movie of South Park there was nothing much we could expect, but for the guys to continue their winning formula.
+There’s always that one movie that breaks the norm, does something totally out of place, and stirs up controversy.
+South Park has always been the series to do just that, and with an animated movie, there wasn’t much we could expect except for the creators to stick to their winning formula.

-The plot of this adult themed animated musical comedy film is based on the Comedy Central animated television series South Park.
-Where we have the four children making the show worth seeing, Stan, Kyle, Kenny, and Cartman.
+The plot of this adult-themed animated musical comedy is based on the Comedy Central animated television series South Park.
+The show revolves around four kids who make it worth watching: Stan, Kyle, Kenny, and Cartman.

-There is a new TV show making raves in South Park and it is made in Canada by Canadian comedy duo Terrance and Phillip.
-Their kind of comedy is filled with cursing, farting and it is very R-rated.
-The duo made a movie based on their show and called it Asses of Fire.
-Our four Stan, Kyle, Kenny, and Cartman went to see this movie and went home filled with R-rated mouths which angered their parents.
+In the movie, a new TV show is taking South Park by storm.
+It’s created by the Canadian comedy duo Terrance and Phillip, whose brand of comedy is filled with cursing, farting, and very R-rated content.
+The duo even made a movie based on their show, called Asses of Fire.
+Stan, Kyle, Kenny, and Cartman go see the movie and come home with R-rated mouths, which angers their parents.

-Where does the Devil and Saddam Hussein play a part in all this, well you will have to see the movie to find out.
+So, where do the devil and Saddam Hussein fit into all this?
+Well, you’ll have to watch the movie to find out.

-The movie was a mild box-office success, but it was critically accepted as a movie worth seeing back in the 90s.
-I was younger then, so I managed to see this movie back then by sneaking off to a friends place.
-The movie is written and directed by the creators of the South Park series Trey Parker and Matt Stone
+The movie was a mild box-office success but was critically acclaimed as a must-see back in the ’90s.
+I was younger then, so I managed to sneak off to a friend’s place to watch it.
+The film was written and directed by the creators of the South Park series, Trey Parker and Matt Stone.

-I know the possibility that you have not seen or heard about this movie is very low, yet this is a movie you can watch now and still laugh at the jokes and the antics the children were getting to.
+I know the chances that you haven’t seen or heard about this movie are pretty low, but it’s one you can watch now and still laugh at the jokes and antics the kids get up to.
+I do not know how the makers get away with so much, but they do and that is why we get classics like this.

 Mallrats (1995)